alexobviously/bishop/README.md

 * Flex gating (e.g. Seirawan)
 * Fixed gating (e.g. Musketeer)
 * Different game end conditions for variants like three-check
-* Board regions for piece movement restriction (e.g. Xiangqi palaces) and win conditions (e.g. King of the Hill)
+* Board regions for piece movement restriction (e.g. Xiangqi palaces), piece behaviour changes (e.g. Xiangqi soldier) and win conditions (e.g. King of the Hill)
-* An engine (not strong but fine for testing)
+* A basic engine that works with any definable variant (not strong but fine for testing)

 ### Planned Features
 * Janggi, Shogi and their variants